 Type of Skiing or Snowboarding

 On-piste skiing and snowboarding on groomed runs is the baseline for winter sports cover.
-Off-piste skiing, backcountry touring, terrain park riding, ski racing, and heli-skiing each carry higher risk and may require a higher-tier policy or specific add-on.
+Off-piste skiing, backcountry touring, terrain park riding, ski racing, and heli-skiing each carry higher risk and may require a higher-tier policy.
+Off-piste and backcountry are often excluded even with a winter sports add-on.

 🌏